Moksha: The Vaisnavas' challenge

-Vaishnavism, one of the bhakti schools of Hinduism, is devoted to the worship of God, sings his name, anoints his image or idol, and has many sub-schools.
-Vaishnavas (followers of Vaishnavism) suggest that dharma and moksha cannot be two different or sequential goals or states of life.
+Vaishnavas (followers of Vaishnavism, a bhakti school of Hinduism) suggest that dharma and moksha cannot be two different or sequential goals or states of life.

 Instead, they suggest God should be kept in mind constantly to simultaneously achieve dharma and moksha, so constantly that one comes to feel one cannot live without God's loving presence.
 This school emphasized love and adoration of God as the path to "moksha" (salvation and release), rather than works and knowledge.
 Their focus became divine virtues, rather than anthropocentric virtues.
 Daniel Ingalls regards Vaishnavas' position on moksha as similar to the Christian position on salvation, and Vaishnavism as the school whose views on dharma, karma and moksha dominated the initial impressions and colonial-era literature on Hinduism, through the works of Thibaut, Max Müller and others.